-SELF/BUS Hub Power Mode.
-Input signal that sets the bus or self-powered mode operation.
-A high nected to the local power supply through a 47 k Ω resistor.
+Local Power Status.
+In the self-powered mode, this is an input pin that should be connected to the local power supply through a 47 k $\Omega$ resistor.
 The voltage on this pin is used by the chip for reporting the condition of the local power supply.
 In the bus-powered mode, this pin is not used.